 When I deleted my FB account, I didn’t only quit social media.
 I quit the larger life-long vision of doing creative work.
 I figured if I couldn’t withstand the promotional aspect, I must not be cut out to be a writer or musician.
 It’s hard to tell how all of this became so entangled looking back, but it probably had something to do with rigid thinking (a problem I was trying to solve with creativity in the first place).

 Around the time I quit, I believed in “Freedom Unlimited” money in reverse.
 As in, I was going to get an awesome day job and no one could stop me.
-(Apparently, I belonged in the exact opposite camp of whatever FI is - has anyone coined a term for that yet?)

 Whatever it’s called, I didn’t want freedom.
 I was scared of it.
 In fact, working on whatever I wanted each day as I steered my own business had become an overwhelming burden.
 No one could force me to ever promote myself or be on social media to make money from music again!
 Money from music wasn’t worth the social confusion or the in-person isolation exasperated by social media.